 Here’s a question for you: What’s the Nike brand all about?
 If you said “Just Do It” you would be incorrect – that’s their tagline.
 Their brand is really their mission – “Bring inspiration and innovation to every athlete* in the world.”
 (By the way, the * is further explained by Nike as “If you have a body you are an athlete.”)

-To help understand how your brand tells your story, watch this 5 ½ minute video from Nike with your leadership team.
+To help understand how your brand tells your story, watch this video about Nike branding with your leadership team.

 After watching the video, discuss these questions with your team: